-The cover of this 1879 menu from the Hotel Wellesley looks straightforward, except that there was no place called Wellesley, Massachusetts at the time.
-The small town located fifteen miles outside Boston was still named Needham.1 Having made a fortune in sewing machines, hotelier William Emerson Baker had previously tried to split away and establish a town named Hygeria, a “hygienic village” where he wanted to conduct scientific work on sanitary food production.
-When his proposal was rejected, he simply adopted the name “Wellesley” as the name of his hotel and its location.
+The cover of this 1879 menu from the Wellesley Hotel looks straightforward, except that the small town located a few miles outside Boston was not yet officially named Wellesley; it was still called Needham.1 After making a fortune in sewing machines, William Emerson Baker had first tried to establish a “hygienic village” named Hygeria, where he would conduct scientific work on sanitary food production.
+When his proposal was rejected, he simply adopted “Wellesley” as the name of his resort hotel and its location.

 |Hotel Wellesley (1877-1891)|

-Originally constructed in Philadelphia for the Centennial Exposition in 1876, this summer hotel was dismantled and rebuilt the following year on Baker’s 800-acre estate called Ridge Hill Farm.
-Situated in southwest Needham, it already featured attractions, such as man-made lakes, gardens with statues, and a bear pit.
-Its sanitary piggery was renowned for its cleanliness and the fact that the animals were only fed wholesome food.
-In addition to believing in the hygienic farming of livestock, Baker was also passionate about the elimination of food additives and the scientific principles of food preparation.
+Originally constructed in Philadelphia for the Centennial Exposition in 1876, this hotel was dismantled and rebuilt the following year on Ridge Hill Farm, Baker’s 800-acre estate situated in southwest Needham.
+The farm already featured numerous attractions, such as man-made lakes, statue gardens, and a bear pit.
+What is more, his sanitary piggery was renowned for its cleanliness and the fact that the animals were only fed wholesome food.
+In addtion to advocating the hygienic farming of livestock, Baker was also passionate about the elimination of food additives and the scientific principles of food preparation.

 |Sabrina Lake - Ridge Hill Farm|

-The bill of fare shown above actually has two dinner menus for that day.
+This menu actually has the bill of fare for two dinner that day.
 One was for the regular table d’hote dinner served at 1:00 P.M.
 Since there were few regional specialties served at such hotels during the nineteenth century, the dishes on this menu are basically the same as those being served at other hotels throughout the country.
-As shown below, some of the foods, such as the bananas, are crossed out in te normal manner, indicating that they were no longer available that day.
+As shown below, the bananas are crossed out, indicating that they were no longer available that day.

-The other menu is for an unusual twelve-course meal called the “Investigation Dinner No. 3” beginning at 5:30 P.M.
+The other menu is for an unusual twelve-course meal called the “Investigation Dinner No. 3” which began at 5:30 PM.
 A notice informs diners that the dishes would be served in “Lilliput quantities, inviting to the eye and palate.”2 This tasting menu was served at a brisk pace; cornets heralded the arrival of a new dish every ten minutes.

-One of the so-called "diamond entrees" is stewed kidneys with baked banana and Madeira sauce, perhaps indicating why the hotel ran out of bananas earlier in the day.
-In fact, this dinner has a much greater emphasis on fruits and vegetables, evidenced by dishes like the sweet apple and corn oysters, à la Catawba.
-Some of foods are more difficult to define.
-For example, under the heading “brain culture,” there is a dish named "real artificial fish with lemonizing (sic) dressing."
-The broiled meat diamonds, à la quatlibbets (sic) may have been prepared using a whimsical combination of familiar foods—Baker was well known for his sense of humor.
-The dinner guests departed on a special train at 9:00 P.M., taking home "Wellesley ice cakes" packed in special paper boxes for the 30-minute ride back to Boston.
+One of the so-called "diamond entrees" is stewed kidneys with baked banana and Madeira sauce, suggesting why the hotel ran out of bananas earlier in the day.
+In fact, this special dinner has a much greater emphasis on fruits and vegetables, evidenced by dishes like the sweet apple and corn oysters, à la Catawba.
+Some of these dishes are more difficult to define.
+For example, under the heading “brain culture,” there is an entree named "real artificial fish with lemonizing (sic) dressing."
+Another curious dish is called broiled meat diamonds, à la quatlibbets (sic).
+This may have been prepared using a whimsical combination of familiar foods, reflecting Baker's well-known sense of humor.
+When the guests departed on a special train at 9:00 PM, they took home "Wellesley ice cakes" packed in special paper boxes so they would not melt during the 30-minute ride back to Boston.

-The recreational activities shown on the back of this menu are very different from the concerts and dances offered at other resort hotels.
+The recreational activities shown on the back of this menu are much more purposeful than the concerts and dances offered at conventional resort hotels.
 One example is the microscopic and chemical food analysis scheduled as the after-dinner entertainment on Thursday.
 The lecture on Friday entitled “Food as an Aesthetic, Chemic, Kinetic, Physiologic, Pathologic and Therapeutic” reflects the wide range of ideas being explored at this hotel.